All Episodes

 Sometimes I do pound the table.

-Well, I appreciate that Rush.
+Well, I appreciate that, Rush.

-No, I knew you would.
+Well, I knew you would.

-That's why I took the call, and I wanted to address this personally with uh a listener who personifies the anger and rage that I am experiencing in my email over this.
+That's why I took the call, and I wanted to address this personally with a listener who personifies the anger and rage that I am experiencing in my email over this.

-Uh my friends, we this is a professional program.
+My friends, this is a professional program.

-Uh it is not a built-in desk.
+It is not a built-in desk.

 If it were a built-in desk, and I did that, you would not hear it.